Tri-CAP is looking for volunteers in various capacities. View the openings below to see which need your skills and availability fit best.

 The agency is governed by an 18-member volunteer board of directors.
 Six members of the Board are elected officials; six members are consumer representatives, and six members are public-at-large representatives.
 These dedicated volunteers set policy for the agency.
 Find a detailed position description here.

-Sherburne County Community Representative
+Benton County Community Representative

 If you or someone you know is interested in applying for the vacancies above, please fill out the application and submit to Lori Schultz.

-Currently looking for volunteers for Tri-CAP programs advisory committees.
+Periodically Tri-CAP looks for volunteers for Tri-CAP programs advisory committees.
 Please contact Tri-CAP for additional information about the advisory committees, their purpose, and any current openings.

 Sign up for our newsletter.